Estes Park School District iPad Program 2019-2020

 Copyright laws, plagiarism, and computer hacking are punishable by both school policy and state and federal law.
 If a student is in doubt about how to properly give credit for digital content or how to avoid breaking privacy or proprietary laws while using the iPad or any other electronic device, it is the student's responsibility to seek guidance from a teacher or media specialist.

-Students must have their school email account set up and functioning on the iPad to facilitate communication between students and staff.
+Secondary students must have their school email account set up and functioning on the iPad to facilitate communication between students and staff.

 Software and App Updates

-Students should conduct regular iOS and app updates in a timely manner.
+Students should conduct iOS and app updates in a timely manner.
 Students must not use another student's Apple ID to install apps onto his/her iPad.

 Device Backup and Data Security